carissaallen/convex-hull/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments
-A thank you to the individuals who created material I was able to use for inspiration, understanding and implementing technical details, and credit to any other resources that contributed to the making of my project. :clap:
+A thank you to the individuals who created material I was able to use for inspiration, understanding and implementing technical details, and credit to any other resources that contributed to the making of my project. 👏🏻

 * Brian Faure for creating a [tutorial](https://steemit.com/python/@bfaure/graham-scan-algorithm-background-and-python-code) for Graham's Scan, which was used to learn about `matplotlib` to create the visual representation of the convex hull, and for some implementation details.
 * [Determining if two consecutive line segments turn left or right](https://algorithmtutor.com/Computational-Geometry/Determining-if-two-consecutive-segments-turn-left-or-right/)